 The Word Cloud – A friendly and helpful online community that covers all aspects of the writing process.

-Stuart Gibson – A retired Senior Police officer who now acts a authors consultant – Through this guy my book grew arms and legs and advanced my story into areas I had not originally planned.
+Stuart Gibson – A retired Senior Police officer who now acts as a authors consultant – Through this guy, my book grew arms and legs and advanced my story into areas I had not originally planned.
 Also author of one of the recommended books to read below

 The Crime Writers Casebook by Stephen Wade and Stuart Gibson